Gamer Koala

 Not only one of the best Xbox games of all time, but also one of the best Xbox exclusive franchises.
 Fable is an action role-playing game that puts players in the shoes of a hero destined to shape the world of Albion.
 Players make choices that determine their character’s morality and appearance, influencing the reactions of NPCs and the overall storyline.

-With its dynamic world, fun combat, and moral dilemmas, Fable offered players a truly immersive and interactive experience.
+With its dynamic world, fun combat, and moral dilemmas, Fable offers players a truly immersive and interactive experience.
+It launched a short-lived franchise that is currently in development for a reboot.

 2. Star Wars: Knights of the Old Republic